zesoup/pg_YAPT/README.md

 Some checks are built for special postgres addons.
 QTime for example uses pg_stat_statements.
+Consult -lv for each checks documentation.

 ##Usage:
-Update the connectionstring in config.pm.
+Update the connectionstring in config.pm or provide one via -d Run the tool.
-Run the tool via

     perl pg_YAPT.pl